CsillaFarkas/ParetoPick-R/README.md

   * no replotting when table is touched, that is so annoying

 * AHP
-  * more reasonable representation of variables across different scales - we will need to test that with different datasets (currently just multiplied by 1000 if <0.005)
+  * more reasonable representation of variables across different scales - we will need to test that with different datasets (currently just multiplied by 1000 if <0.005) --> this will be solved by the check to pareto_fitness (see under General)
   * keep ticks and remove labels on top (probably obsolete with restructure)